 E-Waste Recycling Options

-Free curbside recycling of all electronics and metal appliances is now available in the City of Napa with the RECYCLE MORE program!
+Free curbside recycling of all electronics and metal appliances is available with the RECYCLE MORE program!

 It is illegal to dispose of E-Waste in the trash – please recycle!